Docking and Mooring

 The other type of nylon rope is braided.
-Although it rarely kinks and is much easier on the hands, it wears out faster and costs more.
+Although it rarely kinks and is much easier on the hands, it costs more.

 Once you buy your lines, you need to take care of them.
-Whenever you put your line through a chock, use a chafing guard around it.
-You can buy chafing guards or use a piece of old garden hose can prevent abrasion of the line.
+A chafing guard around it.
+You can buy chafing guards or using a piece of old garden hose can prevent abrasion of the line.

 Inspect the lines for wear and replace when necessary.
 Also check for knots in the lines.
 A knot can reduce the breaking strength of the line by as much as 50%.
 If you find a knot in the line, untie it before you use it.

 - Wrap the line that is under load around the base of the cleat (b).
 Wrap the line around the opposite base (a) and back over the top in a figure-8 pattern.

 - Wrap the line around the base again (b) and bring the line back over the top so that you see a figure-8 pattern on the top of the cleat.

 - Make an underhand loop, making sure that the loose end of the line (also called the bitter end) is on the bottom.
 Slide that loop over the horn on the (a) side of the cleat.

 - Tighten the bitter end of the line.
 You should see one line crossing over two lines

 Preparing to Dock